fitnr/addfips/README.md

 * `--county-field`: Name of the field containing county name.
 If this is blank, the output will contain the two-character state FIPS code.
 * `--vintage`: Use earlier county names and FIPS codes.
 For instance, Clifton Forge city, VA, is not included in 2010 or later vintages.
 * `--no-header`: Indicates that the input file has no header. `--state-field` and `--county-field` are parsed as field indices.
+* `--err-unmatched`: Rows that `addfips` cannot match will be printed to stderr, rather than stdout

 The output is a CSV with a new column, "fips", appended to the front.
 When `addfips` cannot make a match, the fips column will have an empty value.